Angel (Madonna song): Recording and release

 "Angel" was written by Madonna and Stephen Bray and released worldwide on April 10, 1985.
 The song first began as a demo and was recorded as early as April 1984 for her second studio album, Like a Virgin.
 However, the whole project was held off, much to Madonna's frustration, by the continuing sales of her self-titled debut album, which had by then sold over a million copies in United States.
 She had decided to release "Angel" as the initial single from the album, but changed her mind, after the recording of the title track "Like a Virgin" was complete.
 "Angel" was an ode to "a heavenly love" and inspired from Madonna's Catholic upbringing with the singer saying, "I think it's important to call angels to you to protect you...
 That's part of the ritualistic moment.
 The calling of angels."
 The track was ultimately released as the third single, and included the song "Into the Groove", from Madonna's 1985 film Desperately Seeking Susan, on the B-side of the 12-inch maxi-single.
+The single was released digitally on April 10, 2024, with a remastered edit of the dance remix.

-Madonna had initially planned to release a music video for "Angel", but later decided to go against it, as at that time, there were already five Madonna music videos on-rotation in the music channels and were being broadcast continuously.
-Hence, Warner Bros. and Madonna felt that adding another video to the already saturated channels, might not be in her favour.
+A music video was initially planned for "Angel", but it was later canceled due to multiple Madonna videos already airing and competing for broadcast time.
 A promotional video, containing scenes from the music videos of "Burning Up", "Borderline", "Lucky Star", "Like a Virgin" and "Material Girl" was made by Warner Bros.
 Records and aired in the United Kingdom.
 The video was included on the promotional-only video compilations It's That Girl and She's Breathless.